 The following is about how to choose a suitable industrial robot concerning 9 professional parameters.

 First of all, the most important part is to evaluate what kind of applications and what kind of processes the robots are used for.
-The cooperative robot (Cobots) should be a good option if the application process needs to be for the usual man-machine closely mixed semi-automatic line, especially the situations which needs changing work position or shifting the line,or are combined with a new torque sensor.
+The collaborative robot (Cobots) should be a good option if the application process needs to be for the usual man-machine closely mixed semi-automatic line, especially the situations which needs changing work position or shifting the line,or are combined with a new torque sensor.

 The payload is the maximum load that a robot can carry in its work.
 For example, the payload can be from 3Kg to 1300Kg according to different model types.
 If you want the robot to carry the target workpiece from one working position to another, you need to add the weight of the workpiece and the weight of the robot's gripper to its estimated payload requirement.